Find A Dealer Near You!

 Radon is a naturally occurring gas caused by the decay of trace amounts of uranium found in the earth's crust.
 First discovered in 1899, it's odorless, invisible and has been classified by the EPA as a carcinogen since 1988, and is the second leading cause of lung cancer in the U.S.

 Radon generally accumulates to dangerous levels inside homes, but can also be present in the soil around a house and can manage to get into building materials, public water supplies, and even outdoor air.
-Radon levels can fluctuate and are generally higher in the winter.
+Radon levels can fluctuate and are higher in the winter.
 Other factors can also affect radon levels like seismic activity.

 Radon exposure is most closely related to lung cancer and is the #1 cause of lung cancer among non-smokers in the U.S. like Kimberly Buchmeier.
 Smokers are not safe either and their risk of lung cancer goes up significantly when exposed to radon.
 In total roughly 20,000 Americans die each year due to radon-related lung cancer.
 Children are the most vulnerable but even some household pets have faced health problems due to radon exposure.
 There are also some indications that radon might be linked with blood cancer in women.